robbytables/bug-free-invention/unit-3-oop/instructor-resources/11-dictionaries/03-dictionary-slides.md

 The order of keys you see printed may differ from how you entered them.
 That's fine!

 You can't have the same key twice.
-Imagine having two "puppies" in a real dictionary!
+Imagine having two definitions for the word "puppy" in a real dictionary!
 If you try, the last value will be the one that's kept.

 What's more, printing a key that doesn't exist gives an error.